 When learning to speak Japanese, you’ll come across suffixes used to address people called “honorifics.”
-While these may seem confusing at first, they aren’t that difficult to learn.
-Here, we break down Japanese honorifics for beginners…
+Japanese honorifics are an important way to convey respect, formality, and friendship to those you interact with.

 But instead of being prefixes, Japanese honorifics are simply a collection of suffixes that get tacked onto the end of names, titles, and other labels.
 There are dozens of Japanese honorifics, but since not all of them are common, we’re going to focus on the honorifics that you’re more likely to use.